Staff

 Currently, Beret edits words and images in the Bay Area, where she lives with her husband and two teens.
 Her fiction and essays have been published in literary journals including SmokeLong Quarterly, Masters Review, First Class Lit, Flash: The International Short-Short Story Magazine, and the Laurel Review (upcoming), as well as on her blog, Bad Parenting 101.
 You can find her photography at www.beretolsen.com.

-Michelle Ross (she/her) is the author of three story collections: There’s So Much They Haven’t Told You, winner of the 2016 Moon City Short Fiction Award (2017); Shapeshifting, winner of the 2020 Stillhouse Press Short Fiction Award (2021); and They Kept Running, winner of the 2021 Katherine Anne Porter Prize in Short Fiction (2022).
-Her fiction is included in Best Small Fictions, Best Microfiction, the Wigleaf Top 50, and the Norton anthology, Flash Fiction America, among other anthologies.
-It received special mention in the Pushcart anthology.
+Michelle Ross (she/her) is the author of four story collections: There’s So Much They Haven’t Told You, winner of the 2016 Moon City Short Fiction Award (2017); Shapeshifting, winner of the 2020 Stillhouse Press Short Fiction Award (2021); They Kept Running, winner of the 2021 Katherine Anne Porter Prize in Short Fiction (2022); and Don’t Take This the Wrong Way, cowritten with Kim Magowan (EastOver Press 2025).
+Her fiction is anthologized in Best Small Fictions 2021 and 2023 (in which it was chosen as one of ten spotlighted stories); Best Microfiction 2020, 2021, 2023, 2024, and 2026; the Norton anthology, Flash Fiction America; and it is forthcoming in the 2027 Pushcart Prize anthology.
+She is the series editor for Best Small Fictions 2026-2027 and 2028.

 You can also find Michelle at www.michellenross.com, as well as on Facebook, and, occasionally, on Instagram.